What is a workflow recipe?

 The example above shows the Google Drive: Upload File step.
 Note that the values entered for three of these config properties contain variables as well as references to previous steps:

-- The Destination Path value references the trigger, and grabs the formName and customerName from that trigger.
+The Upload Path value references the trigger, and grabs the formName and customerName from that trigger.

 See here for more about workflow variables and how to use them.